This post originally appeared on VICE UK.

 "At the end of the day, this is very much like a war zone, because the consequence of not getting yourself clean and sober is death," he said.

-Now sober, Tony visits Tom Harrison House to support younger men such as Lee.
-The ex-Para said he had left the Army with a large sum in compensation, insurance and other payments, but soon squandered his savings as his drinking gave way to new addictions to cocaine and online roulette.
+Now sober, Tony visits Tom Harrison House to support younger men such as Thomas.
+The ex-Para said he had left the Army with about £350,000 [$530,000] in compensation, insurance, and other payments, but soon squandered his savings as his drinking gave way to new addictions to cocaine and online roulette.

 "I'd got paranoid the Taliban were coming through the door.
-I'd have knives stashed around the room," Lee said.
+I'd have knives stashed around the room," Thomas said.
 "I'd gamble to take my mind off it."

-He eventually attended a private rehab centre, but his descriptions of his experiences in Afghanistan upset other clients.
-After two weeks, he relapsed.
-By contrast, at the ten-week mark in Tom Harrison House, Lee has suffered no similar relapse and has deleted 200 of 240 contacts on his phone – keen to sever ties with anyone he fears might lead him back down a path of drink and drugs.
+He eventually attended a private rehab center, but his descriptions of his experiences in Afghanistan upset other clients.
+After two weeks he called his dealer, who threw him a packet of cocaine over the wall.
+At the ten-week mark in Tom Harrison House, by contrast, Thomas has suffered no similar relapse and has deleted 200 of 240 contacts on his phone—keen to sever ties with anyone he fears might lead him back down a path of drink and drugs.

 Among much larger military charities, there is a growing recognition of the need to do more.
-Combat Stress – Britain's biggest mental health charity for veterans – has ear-marked £2 million for a community-based scheme to help ex-forces better engage with NHS addiction services so they can become sober enough to start its six-week in-patient programme for treating PTSD.
-Help for Heroes, which raises more than £30 million a year, has begun offering support with problem drinking face-to-face or via phone or Skype as part of its new Hidden Wounds psychological wellbeing service.
+Combat Stress—Britain's biggest mental health charity for veterans—has ear-marked £2 million [$3 million] for a community-based scheme to help ex-forces better engage with NHS addiction services so they can become sober enough to start its six-week in-patient program for treating PTSD.
+Help for Heroes, which raises more than £30 million [$45 million] a year, has begun offering support with problem drinking face-to-face or via phone or Skype as part of its new Hidden Wounds psychological wellbeing service.

-But such initiatives are only scratching the surface, and there is still a lack of specialised care for one of the most vulnerable groups of ex-forces – those who drink to blot out the flashbacks, nightmares, insomnia and mood swings associated with PTSD.
-Experts say such complex cases should ideally be treated in an in-patient detox unit capable of providing an integrated approach to tackling both their addiction and their underlying trauma – a service currently unavailable anywhere in Britain.
+But such initiatives are only scratching the surface, and there is still a lack of specialized care for one of the most vulnerable groups of ex-forces—those who drink to blot out the flashbacks, nightmares, insomnia, and mood swings associated with PTSD.
+Experts say such complex cases should ideally be treated in an in-patient detox unit capable of providing an integrated approach to tackling both their addiction and their underlying trauma—a service currently unavailable anywhere in Britain.

 Meanwhile, Tom Harrison House does what it can but faces a constant fight for survival, partly because local authorities or regimental associations who might fund other forms of support tend to assume that NHS addictions care will suffice.

-Bill Haniver, who served for 30 years in the Army, said he had been forced to take a £15,000 bank loan to fund his admission to Tom Harrison House after exhausting all other services, while Lee's father paid £1,200 towards his son's care.
+Bill Haniver, who served for 30 years in the Army, said he had been forced to take a £1,500 [$2,275] bank loan to fund his admission to Tom Harrison House after exhausting all other services, while Thomas's father paid £1,200 [$1,820] toward his son's care.
 For veterans such as Frank Hampson, 57, who sold his medals to buy alcohol, any price is worth paying.

 "Only six weeks ago a doctor told me: 'You keep drinking, you're dead in six months.'" he said.
 "This place has saved my life."